elcapitansammy/dnd_obsidian_sam/DM Notes/Sam's character/Notes.md

 has been helping the people in the slums

 the howling moon is a beautiful book that should be read - says the random woman with the sign of my brother.

+First session 0:

+Vriksha Rajya -land of the tree
+1st day moon of the tree, party ->festival of colour 54.9 gold currently, i bought pumpkin flour and sugar. ester - bird person, vika s character has a little lemming called pebble looks like a rock tommy -old guy in his fourties erhi - cute little witch elf, zhini s character
+Occi - young human, latino guy ponytail and mullet. yellow eyes and little beard bastian's character forgor -looks like sam with ponytail but disgusting dom's character gagan tsudaran - went to the horse racing after the battle